 Rather than having the coordinate words vary with which plane is selected (G17, G18, or G19), Mach3 just uses the “A” and “B” words.
 The first G68 in the example would be written like so:

 G68 A0B0 R120

 As you can see from the example, multiple G68’s just replace the R or center values.

 There is the option on some controls to make G68’s relative, rather than absolute.
 In this case, rather than having multiple G68’s replace the values, they are relative to the values.
-For most controls, the decision of whether subsequent G68’s are relative or absolute is a parameter.
+Unlike the G90 and G91 g codes for relative and incremental coordinates, the decision of whether subsequent G68’s are relative or absolute is a parameter.
 For Mach3, it is a function of whether the “I” word is present (think “I” for “Incremental”).
 The value (address) of the word is ignored, but any I will cause Mach3 to treat the coordinate as relative.

 G69 G-Code: Cancel Rotation